Babe Paley: Personal life

 According to several biographers, Barbara experienced loneliness and frustration as William Paley engaged in extramarital affairs.
 This emotional toll affected her and her family.
 Moreover, she faced public and media scrutiny, expected to maintain an unrealistic standard of beauty and social grace.

 Final years and death

 Paley was diagnosed with lung cancer in 1974.
 She died on July 6, 1978, a day after her 63rd birthday.

 Legacy

 Barbara Paley remains an icon in the realms of fashion and style.
 Truman Capote, a former friend, reputedly commented, "Babe Paley had only one fault.
 She was perfect.
 Otherwise, she was perfect."

 In popular culture

-Babe Paley has been portrayed in various films and series, including: